Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-No. Because.
-And I like talking to God like that.
-And I'm sure he likes me talking to him like that.
-He does.
+No. I like talking to God like that—and I’m sure He likes it too.
 I hope so.

 00:21:07:01 - 00:21:07:21